Columbia OutDry Ex ECO Rain Jacket Review

 OutDry vs Gore-tex

-OutDry fabric is different because it doesn’t require an external DWR coating and the breathable layer is placed on the outside of the jacket, not buried under an external facing fabric.
+OutDry fabric is different because it doesn’t require an external DWR coating and the breathable layer is placed on the outside of the jacket, not buried under an external-facing fabric.
 How doesn’t the OutDry work then?
-It hard to say.
+It is hard to say.
 Columbia has been very vague about how OutDry can be waterproof and breathable at the same time.

-The OutDry Ex ECO also solves a second problem with DWR layers which is only now becoming more widely known, the inclusion of flourocarbons or PFCs in most factory-applied DWR coatings which have been shown to be hormone disruptors, like BPA.
-These chemicals are persistent, and break down very slowly in the environment.
-They also bioaccumulate, meaning their concentration increases over time in the blood and organs when you eat foods that contains them. (see Why does DWR Suck?)
+The OutDry Ex ECO also solves a second problem with DWR layers which is only now becoming more widely known, the inclusion of fluorocarbons or PFCs in most factory-applied DWR coatings which have been shown to be hormone disruptors, like BPA.
+These chemicals are persistent and break down very slowly in the environment.
+They also bioaccumulate, meaning their concentration increases over time in the blood and organs when you eat foods that contain them. (see Why does DWR Suck?)

 Columbia (like Nikwax) has been on a crusade to eliminate PFCs from the waterproof/breathable clothing.
 While the waterproof/breathable membranes in their OutDry Ex jackets only include trace amounts of PFCs in the membrane layer, the all-white OutDry Ex ECO rain jacket reviewed here contains none at all.
 That’s NOT a function of it’s being white though.
 Instead, Columbia chose not to dye it leaving it white, thereby using less water during the manufacturing process.